-Having your own website is vital when you’re trying to establish a brand these days.
-Whether you’re a small business owner or a freelancer, websites provide an easy way for potential customers or interested fans to reach out and find out more about what you have to offer.
+These days, having your own website is vital when you are trying to establish your brand.
+Whether you’re a small business owner or blog for fun, websites provide an easy way for potential customers or interested fans to reach out and find out more about what you have to offer.

 But it’s not always easy knowing where to begin.
-It can seem overwhelming at times if not mysterious.
-As it turns out, knowing how to build your own website is a lot easier than you might think.
-Not only is it actually possible to build a website for free but you can build one with virtually no coding experience.
-It’s true.
+It can seem overwhelming at times, if not mysterious.
+As it turns out, learning how to build your own website is a lot easier than you might think.
+Not only is it actually possible to build a website for free, but you can build one with virtually no coding experience… It’s true!
 Here’s how to make your own website today.

-In comparison, a site dedicated to sharing information doesn’t need functions like shopping carts.
+By comparison, a site dedicated to sharing information doesn’t need functions like a shopping cart.
 Instead, you need to be able to post and organize your information in an attractive manner.
 You may also need multiple methods for sorting the content and making it searchable.

 Once your priorities are set, you can move on to the next step of the process.